 3. Set goals

-Having created your profile and defined the niche, you need to know what you want to achieve.
+Having created your profile and defined the niche, you need to identify what you want to achieve.
 Do you want to get more views and followers on Twitch or create more content or develop a particular niche?
 Before you set a goal, remember that it should be attainable.

 4. Use high-quality equipment

 Let's talk about the tech part of live streaming.
 You need your viewers to hear and see you communicate with them.
-The perfect Twitch streamer setup requires high-quality hardware, a good internet connection, and software.
+The perfect Twitch streamer setup requires high-quality hardware, a good internet connection and software.

 Hardware

 If you want to grow your Twitch audience, you'll need a good camera and a mic.
 Even if your cam is not the best one, you can upgrade the live stream quality with proper lighting.
 You don’t need a huge setup — even one key light will be a game-changer.
-The mic is even more important — people can bear not-so-perfect video, but if they don't hear you, you will not be able to communicate.
+The mic is even more important — people can bear not-so-perfect video, but if they can’t hear you, you won’t be able to communicate.
 If the endless number of options makes you dizzy, you can find out more about cameras, microphones, and other gadgets and choose what suits you best in our list of best streaming equipment for every budget.

 Stable connection